Technologicat/mcpyrate/doc/main.md

 # then just code as usual
 ```

-Macro-imports usually appear at the top level of the module body.
-That causes
+Macro-imports must usually appear at the top level of the module body.
+Doing
-the macros to be imported at phase `0`.
-If you need to import some macros
+that in a module that uses multi-phase compilation causes the macros to be
+imported at phase `0`.
+If you need to import some macros earlier, it is allowed
-earlier, it is allowed to place macro-imports at the top level of the body of a
+to place macro-imports at the top level of the body of a `with phase[n]`.
+This
-`with phase[n]`.
-This will make those macros available at phase `n` and at any
+will make those macros available at phase `n` and at any later (lower-numbered)
-later (lower-numbered) phases, including at the implicit phase `0`.
+phases, including at the implicit phase `0`.

+Finally, there is an implicit magic variable in the module's top-level scope,
+`__phase__`, which contains the number of the current compilation phase, as an
+integer.
+This can be useful if you want to include a certain piece of code in
+all phases, but do different things in different phases (or skip doing something
+until a certain phase is reached).
+The `__phase__` magic variable is only present
+if the module enables the multi-phase compiler.

 ## Displaying the source code for each phase